NABI-SNU/homepage/README.md

 ## Key Usage Information

 - Please add new `.mdx` or `.md` files in `src/data/post` to add new blog posts.
+- To add a new research notebook, create an `.mdx` file in `src/data/research` with frontmatter including a `notebook` field pointing to a `.ipynb` file in the same folder.
+See `src/data/research/hello-notebook.mdx` for an example.

 ## Key Development Information